oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

    python-oracledb Thick mode.

 2. If the ``config_dir`` parameter of :func:`~oracledb.init_oracle_client` had
-   been used, then set the new :attr:`defaults.config_dir` attribute to the desired value or set the ``config_dir`` parameter in your connection or pool creation method call.
+   been used, then set the new :attr:`oracledb.defaults.config_dir <Defaults.config_dir>` attribute to the desired value or set the ``config_dir`` parameter in your connection or pool creation method call.
 For example: